nevinjoseph01/Austrian-Flood-Monitoring/README.md

 - This repo is for **frontend only**.
 - The backend is built using **Node.js, Express, and MongoDB** but is not included here.
 - Admin/moderator features (task creation, verification, etc.) are not included here.
-- Reports submitted by users appear as *pending* until verified.